List of Stranger Things characters: Robin Buckley

-In season four, Robin continues working with Steve at the local video store.
-After locating Eddie, Nancy and Robin go to the library and look up information on Creel, learning that Creel blamed his family's murders on a demon, which they believe to be Vecna.
-The two visit Creel at Pennhurst Asylum, where he recounts his family's murders.
+In season four, Robin continues working with Steve, but at a local video store, where she reveals her encyclopedic familiarity with films.
+She has a crush on classmate Vickie.
+After the first murder was committed by Vecna, Robin, along with Steve, Dustin, Max, and Nancy locate Eddie.
+After that, Robin and Nancy look up information on Victor Creel in a library, learning that Victor blamed his family's murders on a demon, which they believe to be Vecna.
+The two pretend to be psychology students and visit him at Pennhurst Asylum, where he recounts his family's murders.
 Later, she goes with Nancy and Steve to the Creel house in the Upside Down as part of their plan to defeat Vecna.
-During the last episode of season 4, Robin and Vickie hit it off, leaving fans to believe there will be some romance between Vickie and Robin in season 5.
+During the last episode of season 4, Robin and Vickie hit it off.

+In season five, she yet again works with Steve, this time at the local radio station, and is secretly dating Vickie, who is now a candy striper at the local hospital.